ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 });
 ```

-The full list of client properties can be found in the `sql:PoolOptions` type.
+For a complete list of client properties, see the documentation of the `sql:PoolOptions` type.